ayda-lc/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ayda is a student in Guerilla Digital Public History at Carleton University.
-This is a Test.
+I am currently pursuing a master's degree in public history at Carleton University.
+This site, developed in the Guerilla Digital Public History class at Carleton University, will log the progress and development of a project that will make use of digital tools to interact with public spaces.